criterionsignalworks/gain-block/README.md

 This problem actually exists in the [official evaluation board](https://www.analog.com/en/design-center/evaluation-hardware-and-software/evaluation-boards-kits/eval-hmc313.html) designed by Hitite (now AD), which costs like $248.85 USD.
 The gain at near 6 GHz approaches -20 dB, rendering it entirely useless within the specified range!

-We discovered this issue with help from Tektronix, who provided us access to a VNA from their mainstream lab (thanks!)
+We discovered this issue with help from Tektronix, who provided us access to a VNA from their Mainstream lab. *thanks!*

 ![](images/csgb-dut-postmod-crop2b1.jpg)